AsahiLiu/PointDetectron/README.md

 ## Run demo

-Following VoteNet, you can download pre-trained VoteNet models and sample point clouds [HERE](https://drive.google.com/file/d/1oem0w5y5pjo2whBhAqTtuaYuyBu1OG8l/view?usp=sharing).
-Unzip the file under the project root path (`/path/to/project/demo_files`) and then run:
+Following VoteNet, you can  run the demo with the pretrained models under the project root path (`/path/to/project/demo_files`) and then run:

     python demo.py